2023 Employee Benefits Survey Results Now In

 Since 2001, Hickok & Boardman HR Intelligence has conducted an annual survey of Vermont area employers, capturing their thoughts and actions as they respond to the ever-changing benefits marketplace, and we’re pleased to announce that the 2023 Employee Benefits Survey results are now available.
 All participants who submitted a complete survey receive the results complimentary (a $300 value).

-As the marketplace is ever-changing, so is our survey, with this year having questions on ICHRA’s, as well as new questions in the Leave Policy and Remote Working sections.
+As the marketplace is ever-changing, so is our survey, with this year having questions on The Securities Act, as well as updates to questions in the Leave Policy and Remote Working sections.

 The Most Comprehensive Human Resource Data in Vermont.

 The Hickok & Boardman HR Intelligence Employee Benefits Survey captures detailed data on a number of topics so that HR professionals can compare industry norms and benchmark their own benefits plan and HR practices to remain competitive in attracting and retaining the best talent.

 Any verified employer in Vermont may download the survey results, but only those who participated in it may do so for free.

 Why Did We Create this Benefits & Workplace Survey?

 We started this survey in 2001 after recognizing the marketplace was void of useful employee benefit and HR data for employers to act upon.
 The survey has grown substantially over the years, both in participation and data, so that now Vermont employers can make informed choices in their approach to HR and benefit strategy and, ultimately, how to best attract and retain employees while keeping costs in line.

 Providing data is one thing, but offering the insights into the data is what our firm does best.
 Since the survey’s inception we have not only offered the survey results, but provide an inside look into the data to identify trends, gaps and changes in the marketplace.
 Our firm regularly speaks on the survey data in different venues across the State of Vermont.